Understanding Grief and Love: Presenter Spotlight with Antonio Sausys

 Antonio Sausys is a somatic psychotherapist and yoga teacher specializing in one-on-one yoga therapy for people with chronic and acute medical and emotional conditions.
 The author of Yoga for Grief Relief and television host of YogiViews, he lectures and teaches at the California Institute of Integral Studies, the University of California Berkeley, and College of Marin and has also developed a Yoga for Cancer program.
 Antonio was the founder and executive director of Yoga for Health, an international yoga therapy conference.

-Manifest your full potential by removing blockages in your body’s energy systems with three gentle yet powerful sequences.
+Start manifesting now by removing blockages in your body’s energy systems with three gentle yet powerful sequences.